Programme/Approved Electives for 2023/24

 Demonstrate knowledge of relevant and up-to-date UK legislation relating to drugs and alcohol: 1Use concepts in pharmacodynamics to explain the interaction of drugs with their target and identify metabolites of the major classes of drugs: 21,2Solve problems in the determination and analysis of suspected unknown substances through the application of a range of experimental tests and spectroscopic methods: 1Report findings from analytical investigations in an impartial and professional format: 1,2Identify examples of the major classes of controlled drugs and evaluate their origins, physiological effects, uses, metabolism and detection:

 Active Learning hours:Interactive lectures: 24 hoursProblem Classes and Practical Sessions: 18 hours Independent study and assessment completion: 108 hours

 Description of Module Assessment

-Expert Witness StatementSubmission of a single report based around a drugs-related criminal investigation and all analyses equivalent to 2500 words.2: Open Book Examination weighted 50%
+Expert Witness StatementSubmission of an expert witness report detailing findings and analyses based around a drugs-related criminal investigation, equivalent to 2500 words.2: Coursework weighted 50%